Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 * Checkout
     * Users can purcahse lifetime access to the premium indicator

+## UX

+### User stories
+* As a user, I want to be able to register to the site, so that I can securely login.

+    *

+* As a user, I want to be able to sign into my account, so that I have access to the metrics available.

+    *

+* As a user, I would like the user experience on the website to be intuitive, so that I can quickly navigate to the metric I wish.

+    * The user dashboard provides a [minimal and intuitve UI](https://github.com/Wbwren/crypto-porfolio-tracker/blob/master/assets/img/user-dashboard.png)

+* As a user, I want to be able to view bitcoin price data, so that I can spot trends in the price action.

+    *

+* As a user, I want to be able to view my chosen metric overlayed onto the chart, so that I can easily comprehend the metric.

+    *

+* As a user, I want to easily be able to access the cart, so that I can access the premium metric.

+    *

+* As an administrator, I want full CRUD functionality of the price data, so that the metrics are kept up to date.

+    *

 # Loading Bitcoin Price Data
 - download bitcoin historical data csv from predered source (e.g. investing.com)
 - edit csv to include the following cols: id, date, price, open, high, low